Dave Crowley: Featherweight

 Crowley successfully challenged Tommy Rogers in May 1934 for the Scottish Area featherweight title, taking a 15-round points decision.
 In June he beat Belgian champion Francois Machtens, and the following month stopped Auguste Gyde in the eleventh round.
 He was beaten on points in October by World featherweight champion Freddie Miller.
 In December he got his first British title shot when he challenged Nel Tarleton at Wembley Arena; Tarleton took a points decision to retain the title.
 In May 1935 he challenged for Benny Caplan's Southern Area title, but the fight ended in a draw.
-He beat Machtens again on September 1935.
+He beat Machtens again in September 1935.

 In 1936 he travelled to the United States where he won his first fight, an 8-round points decision over Al Gillette in April.
 He then drew with Mike Belloise the following month, and in September challenged for Belloise's NYSAC World featherweight title at Madison Square Garden.
 The fight ended controversially; After being knocked down in the eighth round, Crowley was again knocked down in the ninth but claimed he was fouled.
 The referee judged it a valid knockdown and counted Crowley out.